 We operate on a first come first served basis.
 Others may be placed on a waiting list.
 All children must register properly before admission.
 Registration includes an up to date Immunization Certificate, Parent Partnership Commitment, Application, and Policy Approval Form (See policies in sections G.1.2 and G.1.3).

-For enrollment questions, please contact the Admissions office at 502-753-4575 for English Station and 502-753-4622 for Southwest.
+For enrollment questions, please contact the Admissions office at 502-753-4575.

 P.3.6 Arrival and Dismissal